mikekeith52/FSU_ML/README.md

 |0|0.7855|3.7|0.001219661|11|30.58637|0|
 |0|0.4656|4.5|0.00343214|27|12.04275|0|

-This leaves 2,400 observations and 6 predictor variables to predict if many_shooting_events is 1 or 0 for a given obs.
+This leaves 2,400 observations and 6 predictor variables to predict if many_shooting_events is 1 or 0 on a given row of data.

 One of the students in the class, the first time I taught this, made the comment that there was probably some auto-correlation between the statewide indicators applied to the dataset and the number of shootings in that state at a given time.
 Yes, this is probably true.
 This lesson isn't supposed to be the final word on how the indicators in this dataset affect gun violence.
 It is meant to be an introduction to Machine Learning techniques.
-That being said, the predictive power of the models created in the attached R script are siginificantly better than guessing, so there are some insights to be gleaned.
+That being said, the phenomenon is possible to model accurately, so there are some insights to be gleaned.

 ## Process